mgb45/BQNeRF/README.md

 ### What happens if we replace the rendering function of a NeRF with Bayesian quadrature?

-This repo explores what happens if we assume transparency along the ray can be modelled using a Matern Kernel, and using this to compute the expected colour along each ray from samples drawn along these, along with it's uncertainty.
-This enables the use of a Gaussian log likelihood rendering loss, which accounts for sampling that may not necessarily be informative.
+This repo explores what happens if we assume transparency along the ray can be modelled using an RBF Kernel, and using this to compute the expected colour along each ray from samples drawn along these, along with it's uncertainty.
+This enables the use of a Gaussian log likelihood rendering loss, which accounts for sampling that may not necessarily be informative and opens up more options for localisation down the line.
 This repository implements a very basic coarse NeRF, and is based heavily on this excellent [NeRF from nothing tutorial](https://towardsdatascience.com/its-nerf-from-nothing-build-a-vanilla-nerf-with-pytorch-7846e4c45666).
 Let's start with some background.

 ### Volumetric Rendering in NeRFs